Designations Congruent with Things: Chapter 6

 He likes Bach, he does not like this.

-“Someone in Medical has magnificent musical taste,” Newton says, not looking up from the computer and entirely ruining Hermann’s impending waspish propriety before he can bring it fully to bear.
+“Someone in Medical has magnificent musical taste.”
+Newton doesn’t look up from the computer as he blithely ruins Hermann’s impending waspish propriety before it’s fully brought to bear.
 “Do you think it’s the med tech back there?
-If so, that’s unfortunate, seeing that I’m pretty sure he hates me after all the obliquely insulting comments I made regarding PPDC Medical, for which I entirely blame you, man, I was trying to be tactful about the whole thing.
-I didn’t know the guy was going to be cool, if this is even his music.
-Whoever did this is a closet rule bender though, because I am pretty sure that they do not like you putting music on government issue hardware.
+If so, that’s unfortunate, seeing as I’m pretty sure he hates me after all the obliquely insulting comments I made regarding PPDC Medical, for which I blame you, man, I was trying to be tactful about the whole thing.
+I didn’t know the guy would be cool, if this is even his music.
+Whoever did this is a closet rule bender though, because they don’t like you putting music on government issued hardware.
 I’ve looked into this.”

 “Will you shut off that deplorable racket?”
 Hermann asks politely, if at high volume.